navapbc/template-infra/docs/infra/set-up-aws-accounts.md

 The AWS account setup process will:

+1. Help you decide on your environments
-1. Determine AWS account strategy
+2. Help you decide on your AWS account strategy
-2. Configure all AWS accounts
+3. Configure all AWS accounts

 ## Prerequisites